Abel305/BookStore-Group-27/README.md

-# BookStore-Group-27
+Book Details
-The Bookstore Outline By Group27:
+The Bookstore Outline By:
-Abel Thomas,
+Abel Thomas, Group 27
-Christina Trujillo,
-Alexandria Taylor,
-Fabien Tassy,
-Livan Torres